 Inverness Cathedral

-Found just across the river from Inverness Castle, Inverness Cathedral is the most northerly cathedral in mainland Britain.
-It was constructed from a red stone and was built in the Gothic style, with construction completed in 1869.
-The architect was Alexander Ross and this was the first cathedral to be completely built and consecrated in Great Britain since the Reformation.
+Just across the river from the castle, Inverness Cathedral is the most northerly cathedral on mainland Britain.
+It was built in the Gothic style from local red stone, with construction completed in 1869.
+The architect was Alexander Ross, and this was the first cathedral to be completely built and consecrated in Great Britain since the Reformation.
+That’s a fairly impressive claim to fame for a building most visitors walk right past.

-This Scottish Episcopal Church is very much an active place of worship, hosting everything from regular mass through to weddings, baptisms, and other events.
-It’s also open for visitors, and there’s a café and gift shop on site.
-We recommend checking the calendar of events before you visit.
+This Scottish Episcopal Church is very much an active place of worship, hosting everything from regular services through to weddings and baptisms.
+It’s also open for visitors, and there’s a cafe and gift shop on site.
+We’d recommend checking the calendar of events before you visit, as access can be limited during services.

 Inverness Museum and Art Gallery

-If you want to learn about the history of Inverness and the Highlands in general, then you will definitely want to visit the Inverness Museum and Art Gallery.
-The museum collection was started all the way back to 1881, although the present day museum location is somewhat more modern than that!
+If you want to get a handle on the history of Inverness and the Highlands in general, the Inverness Museum and Art Gallery is the place to start.
+The museum collection goes all the way back to 1881, although the present-day building is somewhat more modern than that.

-The museum is found next to Inverness Castle in the heart of the city.
-It covers everything from the geology and natural history of the area, through to the history of the people who have called this area home over the centuries.
-It is an excellent place to orient yourself on the area, and it’s set out in a way that allows you to follow a timeline of the development of the landscape and culture.
+It’s found right next to the castle, and it covers everything from the geology and natural history of the area through to the people who have called this part of Scotland home over the centuries.
+It’s set out in a way that lets you follow a timeline of the landscape and culture, which is a really effective way to orient yourself on the region.
+It’s also well worth visiting before Culloden, as it gives you a lot of the backstory.

-As the name suggests, the museum is also home to an art gallery.
-This shows a range of temporary exhibits displaying the work of local, national, and international artists.
+There’s also an art gallery with temporary exhibits from local, national, and international artists.
 You can see what’s on here.

-Opening times vary depending on the time of year, and you can see those here.
+Opening times vary depending on the time of year, and you can check those here.
 The museum is free to visit, but donations are appreciated.

 The Victorian Market

-Even if you aren’t thinking of buying a local souvenir or grabbing a coffee, the market is still worth a wander as it is quite picturesque inside.
-It’s open every day and free to visit.
-You can see opening times on the website, although be aware that individual retailers have their own opening times.
+Even if you aren’t thinking of buying anything, it’s still a pleasant place to duck into for a browse.
+It’s open every day and free to visit, although individual retailers have their own opening times.

-Of course, there are lots of other options for shopping in Inverness, and it’s a good place to stock up should you be planning a trip somewhere like the Cairngorms or around the North Coast 500.
+Of course, there are loads of other shopping options in Inverness, and it’s a good place to stock up should you be planning a trip somewhere like the Cairngorms or around the North Coast 500.
 You can get everything from groceries to outdoor supplies in the city.

 Abertarff House

 Dating from 1593, Abertarff House is the oldest house in Inverness.
-That means this house has witnessed a great deal of local history, from the Jacobite risings through to two world wars!
+That means it’s seen everything from the Jacobite risings through to two world wars, which is quite a lot of history for one building.

-The house is right in the middle of Inverness, and is today owned and operated by the National Trust for Scotland.
-A visit will let you step back in time, and there’s a good exhibition about life in Inverness in the 1600s you can experience.
+It’s right in the middle of the city, owned and operated by the National Trust for Scotland, and has a good exhibition about life in Inverness in the 1600s.
+It’s free to visit, and you can see opening times on the official website.

 Leakey’s Bookshop

-If you enjoy secondhand books, we think a visit to Scotland’s largest second hand bookshop is a must for your time in Inverness.
-Leakey’s Bookshop is found in what was previously an old Gaelic church, and it’s home to over 100,000 volumes.
+If you enjoy secondhand books, a visit to Scotland’s largest second-hand bookshop is a must.
+Leakey’s Bookshop is housed in what was previously a Gaelic church dating from the 17th century, and it’s home to over 100,000 volumes.

-The store is spread across two floors, with books stacked throughout.
-If you were to dream of how a second hand book store might look, this might be it.
-It’s heated by an impressively sized wood furnace which hulks in the centre of the store, and access to the mezzanine floor is via a lovely spiral stair case.
+The store is spread across two floors, with books stacked from floor to ceiling throughout.
+If you were to dream of how a second-hand book store might look, this might be it.
+It’s heated by an impressively sized wood-burning stove that hulks in the centre of the store, and access to the mezzanine floor is via a lovely spiral staircase.
+The building also has a bit of Outlander-adjacent history: after the Battle of Culloden, the church was used as a temporary hospital for wounded soldiers.

-Naturally it’s free to visit, but we would of course encourage you to buy a book if you decide to visit.
-With so many to choose from, we’re sure you’ll find something to enjoy!
+Naturally it’s free to visit, but we’d of course encourage you to buy a book if you decide to pop in.
+With over 100,000 to choose from, we’re sure you’ll find something.

-Just behind Inverness Cathedral is Eden Court, an impressive multi-function building which serves as a home for the performance arts in Inverness.
+Just behind the cathedral, Eden Court is an impressive multi-function building and the home of the performing arts in Inverness.
 You’ll find theatres and cinema screens which regularly host shows and films, as well as an on-site restaurant and bar.

-As well as regular live theatre performances, you’ll also find a number of galleries which showcase the work of local artists, some of which is also available for sale.
-Eden Court also hosts festivals and a variety of classes.
+There are also galleries which display work from local artists, some of which is available for sale.
+Eden Court regularly hosts festivals and a variety of classes too.

-We’ve not had a chance to experience a performance here yet, but we did have a meal in the on-site restaurant which was lovely.
-It’s definitely worth popping in, and if you’re interested in live theatre, do check out what they have on when you visit.
+We’ve not had a chance to see a performance here yet, but we did have a meal in the on-site restaurant which was lovely.
+If you’re interested in live theatre, do check what they have on when you visit.

-You can of course continue to follow the Pictish trail, which runs north along the coast to Dunrobin Castle Museum.
-This is an easy trail to follow, and something extra to add should you be driving the beautiful North Coast 500 road trip.
-You can download a Pictish trail map here.
+The Pictish Trail continues north along the coast all the way to Dunrobin Castle Museum, so it makes an interesting extra layer to add if you’re driving the North Coast 500.
+You can download a Pictish Trail map here.

 Loch Ness

-There’s lots to see and do around Loch Ness, from taking a cruise through to exploring an old castle.
-You can see our complete guide to things to do in Loch Ness for more inspiration.
+There’s lots to see and do around Loch Ness, from taking a cruise to exploring Urquhart Castle.
+You can see our complete guide to things to do at Loch Ness for all the options.

-We can also recommend this excellent tour of Loch Ness with Rabbie’s (an Edinburgh based tour company), which we have taken and enjoyed.
-The tour circles Loch Ness so includes the highlights plus a few lesser known stops.
+We can also recommend this excellent day tour of Loch Ness with Rabbie’s, which we’ve taken and enjoyed.
+The tour circles the loch, so it includes the highlights plus a few lesser-known stops.
+If you’d prefer to arrange your own transport, this coach and cruise combination departs from Inverness bus station and includes both a Loch Ness cruise and a visit to Urquhart Castle.

-The Battle of Culloden, fought on 16th April 1746, was the last large scale battle to take place on British soil.
-Fought between the Jacobite army under the command of Bonnie Prince Charlie, and British troops under the command of the Duke of Cumberland, it sounded the death knell for the Jacobite uprising and a major shift in power in the Scottish highlands.
+The Battle of Culloden, fought on 16th April 1746, was the last large-scale battle to take place on British soil.
+Fought between the Jacobite army under Bonnie Prince Charlie and British troops under the Duke of Cumberland, it ended the Jacobite uprising and led to a massive shift in power in the Scottish Highlands.

-You can easily reach Culloden by both car and public transport from Inverness.
-It’s also included on a number of tours from Inverness, such as this one.
+You can reach both Culloden and Clava Cairns by car or public transport from Inverness.
+They’re also included on several tours, such as this Rabbie’s day tour which pairs them with Glen Affric.

 Fort George

-The site is massive in scale, featuring walls up to twelve metres in height which surround a series of uniform yet picturesque barrack buildings.
-You learn about the history of the fort in the Highlanders Museum, visit the magazine room, historical barracks, chapel, and other areas, and have a chance to walk the ramparts.
-There is also the chance to potentially spot dolphins from the ramparts.
+The scale of the place is something else.
+The walls are up to twelve metres high, surrounding a series of uniform yet oddly photogenic barrack buildings.
+You can learn about the fort’s history in the Highlanders Museum, visit the magazine room, the historical barracks, the chapel, and walk the ramparts.
+From up on the walls, there’s also a chance of spotting dolphins in the Moray Firth below.

-Fort George is open to the public, and is managed by Historic Scotland.
-It’s free for Historic Scotland members, otherwise you’ll need to pay an entry fee.
-You can see opening times and prices on the official site here.
+Fort George is managed by Historic Environment Scotland.
+It’s free for HES members, otherwise you’ll need to pay an entry fee.
+See opening times and prices on the official site.

-From Inverness the best way to reach Fort George is by car or by taking a tour like this.
-You could also take a taxi.
-There is no direct public transport to the Fort that we are aware of.
+The best way to reach Fort George from Inverness is by car or by taking a guided tour like this one.
+There’s no convenient direct public transport to the fort.

 The Black Isle

-About ten minutes drive north of Inverness is a peninsula known as the Black Isle.
-It’s actually not an island, nor is it black, however naming aside, it is definitely worth a day or so of your time.
+About ten minutes’ drive north of Inverness is a peninsula known as the Black Isle.
+It’s actually not an island, nor is it particularly black, but naming aside, it’s well worth a day of your time.

-You can see more in our guide to the Black Isle, which has lots of tips and suggestions for spending a day here.
+You can see more in our guide to the Black Isle, which has plenty of tips and suggestions for spending a day here.

 You can easily reach the Black Isle by car.
-Local buses operated by Stagecoach also operate services from Inverness to various locations across the Black Isle.
+Local buses operated by Stagecoach also run services from Inverness to various locations across the peninsula.

 Visit a Whisky Distillery

-The closest whisky distilleries to Inverness are the Glen Ord distillery, the Tomatin Distillery, and the Dalmore distillery.
-Inverness is also around an hours drive from the Speyside area, which is famous for producing some of the world’s most well known single malt.
+Beyond the city, the closest distilleries to Inverness are the Glen Ord distillery, the Tomatin Distillery, and the Dalmore distillery.
+Inverness is also around an hour’s drive from the Speyside area, which is famous for producing some of the world’s most well-known single malts.
+As someone whose favourite whisky is Laphroaig, I appreciate that Speyside and I have different taste, but the tours are fascinating regardless.

 Cawdor Castle

-A half hour drive east of Inverness (or an hour by public transport), Cawdor Castle and Gardens dates from at least 1454, although some portions of the castle may be even older than that.
+About half an hour’s drive east of Inverness (or an hour by public transport), Cawdor Castle and Gardens dates from at least 1454, and possibly even earlier than that.

-You can see opening times and prices for Cawdor Castle on the official website here.
+You can see opening times and prices on the official website.

-That sums up our favourite things to do in and around Inverness.
-Now we’ll go through some practicalities to help you plan your Inverness visit.
+That covers our favourite things to do in and around Inverness.
+Now for the practicalities.

 How to Get to Inverness

-Inverness is a very well-connected city which is easy to reach from the rest of the UK.
+Inverness is well connected and easy to reach from the rest of the UK.
 By car it’s around a three-hour drive from both Edinburgh and Glasgow.

-There are also good long distance coach connections to the city, with routes serving cities including London, Leeds, Newcastle, Aberdeen and more.
-You can check bus times and prices at megabus.com.
+There are also good long-distance coach connections, with routes serving cities including London, Leeds, Newcastle, Aberdeen and more.
+You can check bus times and prices at megabus.co.uk.

-If you’d prefer to fly, Inverness also has an international airport.
-This offers direct flights to UK cities including London, Manchester and Bristol, as well as international destinations including Dublin and Amsterdam.
-Find our more here.
+Inverness also has an international airport with direct flights to UK cities including London, Manchester, and Bristol, as well as Dublin and Amsterdam.
+Find out more here.

-For train journeys, Inverness has a central train station with excellent links to the rest of the UK.
-This has direct services to cities including Glasgow and Edinburgh which are around 3.5 hours away, as well as a number of other stations around Scotland and the wider UK.
+For train journeys, Inverness has a central station with excellent links to the rest of the UK, including direct services to Glasgow and Edinburgh (around 3.5 hours).
 See prices and book train tickets here.

 You can also catch an overnight sleeper train direct from London, the Caledonian Sleeper.
-You can board in London in the evening and get up in Inverness the following day.
-Read our experience taking it from London to Edinburgh here, and check prices and book online here.
+Board in London in the evening and wake up in Inverness the following morning.
+We’ve taken it from London to Edinburgh and can recommend the experience.
+You can check prices and book online here.

 How to Get Around Inverness

-Inverness is a very compact city and you can reach the majority of city centre attractions on foot very easily.
-For the attractions a little further out, many of them can be reached by public transport or on the Hop on Hop off bus.
+Inverness is a compact city and you can reach the majority of city centre attractions on foot very easily.
+For the attractions a little further out, many can be reached by public transport or on the hop-on-hop-off bus.

-If you’re looking to take more of a day out from the city centre, see our guide to day trips from Inverness which has tips on transport as well as some suggested tours.
+If you’re looking to take day trips from the city centre, see our guide to day trips from Inverness which has tips on transport as well as suggested tours.

 Where to Stay in Inverness

-- No. 29 B&B – this is an excellent good value option just a few minutes walk from the centre of Inverness.
-Friendly owners and clean rooms with a good cooked breakfast
+- No. 29 B&B is a good-value option just a few minutes’ walk from the centre, with friendly owners, clean rooms, and a proper cooked breakfast.

-- The Kingsmills Hotel – This was the first hotel we stayed at in Inverness, and it is a lovely four star property with its own golf course, about a mile from the city center.
-You can get a taxi here from the city center, but it has a large free car park on site, making it a good option if you have a car.
+- The Kingsmills Hotel was the first hotel we stayed at in Inverness.
+It’s a lovely four-star property with its own golf course, about a mile from the centre.
+Large free car park, so a good option if you have a car.

-- Bunchrew House – We spoilt ourselves with a stay at this lovely Scottish mansion house, just a few miles west of Inverness.
-You’ll want your own car to stay here though.
-They also serve afternoon tea (can be booked by non-guests).
+- Bunchrew House is where we spoilt ourselves on one trip.
+It’s a lovely Scottish mansion house a few miles west of Inverness.
+You’ll want your own car for this one.
+They also serve afternoon tea (open to non-guests).

-- Rocpool Reserve Hotel – this luxurious boutique hotel is just a few minutes walk from central Inverness.
-Rooms are comfortable and the restaurant is excellent, and we enjoyed our stay here
+- Rocpool Reserve Hotel is a luxurious boutique hotel just a few minutes’ walk from the centre.
+Rooms are comfortable and we enjoyed our stay here.

 Further Reading

-And that sums up our guide to our favourite things to do in Inverness!
-Before you go, we wanted to share a few of our other guides to help you plan your trip to Scotland and the wider UK, as well as some third party resources we think you’ll find useful.
+And that covers our guide to our favourite things to do in Inverness!
+Before you go, here are some of our other guides to help with your trip planning.

-- We have a guide to our favourite day trips from Inverness, if you’re looking for more inspiration for what to do in this lovely part of the world
+- We have a guide to our favourite day trips from Inverness, if you’re looking for more inspiration for what to do in this part of the world.

-- Inverness is the launching point of the famous North Coast 500 – Scotland’s premier driving route.
-Check out our detailed guide to the North Coast 500 and North Coast 500 Accommodation Guide, as well as my photography highlights on the North Coast 500 for some inspiration for your trip.
-If you’d like an itinerary for the North Coast 500, check out our detailed 7 Day North Coast 500 camping itinerary.
+- Inverness is the launching point of the famous North Coast 500.
+Check out our detailed guide to the North Coast 500 and NC500 accommodation guide, as well as my photography highlights on the NC500.
+For itineraries, check out our 5-day NC500 itinerary and 7-day camping itinerary.

-- From Inverness you can also head east and tackle the North East 250!
-This is a newer driving route which covers spectacular scenery, many Speyside distilleries, and the wonderful Moray Firth coastline.
-See our 3 day NE250 itinerary for advice on that one.
+- From Inverness you can also head east and tackle the North East 250.
+See our 3-day NE250 itinerary for that one.

-- We have detailed guides to some of the locations in this post, including a guide to the Black Isle and tips on visiting the Cairngorms
+- We have detailed guides to some of the locations mentioned in this post, including a guide to the Black Isle, tips on visiting the Cairngorms, and our guide to Outlander filming locations in Scotland.

-- If you’re driving in the UK for the first time, check out my tips for driving in the UK for some advice.
+- If you’re driving in the UK for the first time, check out my tips for driving in the UK.
 We also have a guide to how much it costs to travel in the UK.

-- Looking for more inspiration for Scotland?
-Check out our 2 day Edinburgh itinerary, our Glasgow and Loch Lomond itinerary, our guide to the best day trips from Glasgow, our guide to things to do in Edinburgh, our itinerary for Skye and the Highlands, our guide to the best day trips from Aberdeen, and our guide to the best day trips from Edinburgh to get you started.
-We also have a guide to getting from London to Edinburgh.
+- For more Scotland, we have a 2-day Edinburgh itinerary, a Glasgow and Loch Lomond itinerary, a guide to the best day trips from Glasgow, things to do in Edinburgh, a Skye and Highlands itinerary, the best day trips from Aberdeen, and day trips from Edinburgh.

-- For wider UK trip planning, we have suggested one week and two week UK itineraries as a starter, plus lots more UK content to help you plan your trip.
+- For wider UK trip planning, see our one-week and two-week UK itineraries, plus lots more UK content.

-- If you’d like a guidebook for your time visiting Scotland, we recommend the Rick Steves’ Scotland guide
+- If you’d like a guidebook for Scotland, we recommend the Rick Steves Scotland guide.

-And that’s it!
-As always, if you have any questions or feedback, just let us know in the comments below!
+And that’s it from us!
+As always, if you have any questions or feedback, just let us know in the comments below.

 Tom says